-Students who wish to withdraw from college during a semester must obtain a withdrawal form from the registrar's office and complete the withdrawal process by obtaining the necessary signatures.
-The completed form must be returned to the student life office within two business days of notifying either the registrar's office or the student life office of the student's intent to withdraw from college.
-If this two day period falls within the last two weeks of the semester, this completed form must be returned by the last day of classes.
-Students will be granted honorable dismissal and receive W's in their registered courses provided the withdrawal form is submitted to the office of the registrar within the time limit for dropping courses.
+Students who wish to withdraw from college during a semester must obtain a withdrawal form from the Registrar's office and complete the withdrawal process by obtaining the necessary signatures.
+The completed form must be returned to the Student Life Office within two business days of notifying either the Registrar's office or the Student Life Office of the student's intent to withdraw from college.
+Students will be granted honorable dismissal and receive withdrawal status (W's) in their registered courses provided the withdrawal form is submitted to the office of the registrar within the time limit for dropping courses.
 Determination of tuition, room and board refunds is based upon the date the student initiates the withdrawal process.

-A student who is unable to complete a semester's course work due to serious physical, emotional or psychological distress may qualify for special consideration.
-Such students must be recommended by the director of counseling services to the Vice President for Student Life or the VPAA, who have the authority to make voluntary or involuntary medical leave decisions and to authorize other college officials (i.e. financial aid, comptroller) to make decisions based on contextual or individual circumstances.
-Such students leaving prior to the deadline for dropping classes with a "W" will withdraw from the college with W's for all courses, as would any other student.
+A student who is unable to complete a semester's course work due to serious physical and/or mental distress after the official drop deadline may qualify for special consideration.
+Such students should obtain the late withdrawal form from the Registrar's office.
+Students with mental health concerns must be recommended by the director of counseling services to the Vice President for Student Life or the Vice President of Academic Affairs, who have the authority to make voluntary or involuntary medical leave decisions and to authorize other college officials (e.g., Financial Aid) to make decisions based on contextual circumstances.
+If withdrawal is granted, students receive a "W" for all courses.

-Students who leave college without completing the official withdrawal process (or after the deadline for dropping courses) may not be granted honorable dismissal.
+Students who leave college without completing the official withdrawal process will not be granted honorable dismissal.
 A grade of "F" is given in each course in which they were registered.